IMF pessimism + trade tensions = sickly stocks

 The International Monetary Fund’s warning of a darkening outlook on Monday, after China’s confirmed its slowest growth rate in nearly 30 years, continued to weigh on the mood.

-European shares followed Asia into the red as disappointing earnings from Swiss bank UBS (UBSG.S) compounded what had been a catastrophic 2018 for Europe’s banking sector .SX7E, which lost nearly 30 percent of its value over the year.
+European shares followed Asia into the red as disappointing earnings from Swiss bank UBS compounded what had been a catastrophic 2018 for Europe’s banking sector, which lost nearly 30 percent of its value over the year.

 In its World Economic Outlook report, the IMF predicted the global economy would grow at 3.5 percent in 2019 and 3.6 percent in 2020, down 0.2 and 0.1 percentage point respectively from last October’s forecasts.